Skip to content

 The Consumer Reports 2023 chocolate testing program, which prominently reported organic-segment Cd elevation in a popular-press venue, is not yet on a wiki source page.
 Integrating it would add a fourth chocolate-specific anchor and would strengthen the public-record case that the organic-Cd finding in cocoa is robust.

 A systematic review or meta-analysis specifically of the organic-conventional heavy-metal comparison literature would resolve whether the directional pattern documented here generalizes beyond the food matrices represented in the current corpus.
-The wiki’s position is that the seven-source preponderance is sufficient for the strategic conclusions stated above but not sufficient for a quantitative pooled-effect estimate.
+The current evidence is sufficient to support the “not protective” conclusion robustly (carried by the two large nulls, Gardener 2019 n=564 and Brum 2025) and to support the narrower “elevated in some matrices” conclusion for cocoa specifically (Hands 2024), but it is not sufficient for a quantitative pooled-effect estimate, particularly given that two of the directionally supportive sources are self-flagged as unreliable (the Potortì 2026 n=1 tahini outlier and the Słepecka 2017 anomalous bran value) and that one A-tier source (Dearing 2025, 736 samples) runs in the opposite direction.
 Karen flagged this as a candidate for a Journal of Food Metallomics synthesis paper; the wiki’s anchor sources are the input layer for that work.

 The HBBF Baby Food Report (2019) and any subsequent HBBF or Clean Label Project follow-up datasets are candidate further anchors for the US infant-food category.
 The wiki position would be strengthened by ingesting these as additional anchor sources.